mssgill/hscSphinx/pipeline/detrend.rst

 existing rerun, the pipeline will complain as doing this could cause the rerun to have outputs processed with different processing parameters.
 This is intended to keep you from shooting yourself in the foot, but it's often necessary during development.
-If your foot has it coming, add ``--clobber-config``.
+If your not worried about producing inhomogeneous data (i.e. different outputs created with different parameters), add ``--clobber-config``.

 Darks
 -----

 Darks are constructed using ``reduceDark.py`` located in the hscPipe package.
 The command line arguments needed are essentially the same as those required for making biases, so refer back to that section for details.

 Darks Example 1
 ^^^^^^^^^^^^^^^